JethroDevon/BomberMan/README.txt

 block colliding with bomb blast: this destroys block and stops further creation of blasts in this direction, pass pointers through collision loop

-debug collisions and movement: might have to change movement architecture as is buggy in movement and animation when player collides
+debug bounding boxes and movement: might have to change movement architecture as is buggy in movement and animation when player collides

 hud, add minimum displayable stuff, use mouse hover to bring about options and pause in game